The views expressed by the host on this program documented to be almost always right, 99.8.

 Okay, here we are.

-And apparently the um well, let's just head back to the phones then.
+And apparently the well, let's just head back to the phones then.

-Matthew and Omaha, you're next, and welcome to the program, sir.
+Matthew in Omaha, you're next, and welcome to the program, sir.

-As much as it pains me to say so, I think that the Biden speech was actually a politically brilliant move, because thinking like part of the Democratic base, uh, they did a lot of they accomplished a lot of things in that speech.
+As much as it pains me to say so, I think that the Biden speech was actually a politically brilliant move because thinking like part of the Democratic base, They did a lot of, they accomplished a lot of things in that speech.

 Number one, they showed Obama and Biden together.